Military operations other than war: United Kingdom

 The prescience of Sir Julian Corbett (1854–1922) and his strategic point of view are reflected in contemporary applications of MOOTW, which extend and reinvigorate Corbettian formulations.

 The evolution of British tactics in the Malayan Emergency (1948–1960) illustrates lessons learned the hard way.
-The British developed a strategy with elements similar to "military operations other than warfare."
+The British developed a strategy with elements similar to MOOTW.
 Lieutenant General Sir Harold Briggs proposed "two key goals to accomplish in order to end the insurgency—first, to protect the population, and second to isolate them from the guerrillas."

 British peacekeeping troops in Bosnia in the late 1990s attended to similar objectives in a process of re-establishing "normalcy."